(Photo by Tim Hamilton)

 The TOEFL (Test of English as a Foreign Language) is an English proficiency test produced by an American company called ETS.
 It is a test that measures your English reading, listening, speaking, and writing skills, and your ability to succeed at an English-speaking university.

+There are A LOT of resources available to help you learn about the test & help you study for the test.
 ETS, the company that makes the test, has a useful video introducing you to the resources available on its website:

 2. Be prepared!